 Written by Robert Sheriff, MS, CIH, CSP, and Henry P. Shotwell, Ph.D., CIH, Vice President

 Continuing Care Retirement Communities typically offer complete independence in living arrangements for seniors, typically for those 55 and older.
 Within these communities, residents are offered assistance with basic activities of daily living.
 Protecting residents from environmental hazards is an important consideration because seniors can become increasingly sensitive and vulnerable to these hazards in senior citizens housing and communal areas.

-Perhaps one of the most common hazards comes from exposure to Legionella, a naturally occurring bacteria that flourishes in hot water.
-The reason senior citizen communities are at increased risk is that water cannot be too hot for fear of scalding senior skin.
-But this more temped water temperature can encourage the growth of the Legionella Bacteria.
-Residents of assisted living communities are also more susceptible to reactions from pollens, dander, and molds.
+Perhaps one of the most common hazards comes from exposure to Legionella, a naturally occurring bacteria that flourishes in hot/warm water.
+The reason senior citizens communities are at an increased risk is that water cannot be too hot for fear of scalding senior skin.
+But this more temperate water temperature can encourage the growth of the Legionella Bacteria.
+Residents of assisted living communities are also more susceptible to reactions from pollens, dander, molds, and bacteria.
 Changes in seasons, which also bring changes in temperature and humidity, can greatly affect exposure.
-Spring and autumn are notorious for increases not only in both plant pollens but also in molds such as Cladosporium and Penicillium/Aspergillus.
+Spring and autumn are notorious for increases not only in both plant pollens but also in mold such as Cladosporium and Penicillium/Aspergillus.

-Exposure to these agents not only cause discomfort but may result in secondary bacterial or viral infection.
+Exposure to these agents not only causes discomfort but may result in secondary bacterial or viral infection.
 Unrecognized leaks from rainwater or condensation from high humidity can promote the growth of molds behind walls, carpeting, and wallpaper.
 These growths may release significant amounts of mold spores into a facility’s living areas for quite some time before they are observed.
-Regular inspections, which may include taking the air, bulk or water samples, can provide an early warning so that corrective action can be taken in a timely fashion.
-Roof leaks, condensation, flooding, water leakage, and spill must be addressed rapidly before molds can begin to multiply and infect the occupied areas of the building.
+Regular inspections, which may include taking air, bulk or water samples, can provide an early warning so that corrective action can be taken in a timely fashion.
+Roof leaks, condensation, flooding, water leakage, and spills must be addressed rapidly before molds can begin to multiply and infect the occupied areas of the building.

 Our primary service areas are NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR.
 We can service most other areas of the U.S. but with some added travel charges.